 The Offices of Undergraduate and Graduate Admissions will continue to host daily Information Sessions and Campus Tours, Open Houses, Accepted Students Days, Campus Interviews, Group Information Sessions, Drive-Thru Campus Tours, Virtual Information Sessions, Virtual Admissions-related events, and physically distanced walking tours throughout the Spring 2022 semester, in order to remain in compliance with the State of Connecticut COVID-19 guidelines.
 All campus visits will be scheduled through the University website in conjunction with the Office of Undergraduate and Graduate Admissions.

 All visitors to campus who are fully vaccinated and provide proof of vaccination will be given a bracelet to wear upon check in.
 All visitors who are unvaccinated or partially vaccinated will be asked to bring proof a negative PCR or viral antigen COVID-19 test taken with 72 hours prior to their visit and will be required to wear a face covering.

 Information Sessions and Campus Tours:

 *These visits are by appointment only.
 All walk-in families will be instructed to take part in our drive-thru campus tour experience.

-> Drive-thru tours will continue through the Fall 2021 and Spring 2022 semesters but will be limited to weekend hours to limit vehicular and pedestrian traffic.
+Drive-thru tours will continue through the Spring 2022 semester but will be limited to weekend hours to limit vehicular and pedestrian traffic.

-> Scheduling Admissions Visits:
+Scheduling Admissions Visits:

-> Community members traversing the campus during normal business hours are expected to adhere to the COVID-19 guidelines developed by the University.
+Community members traversing the campus are expected to adhere to the COVID-19 guidelines developed by the University.

-> - Faculty and staff shall refrain from inviting guests to drive to campus for the purpose of walking, running or exercising.
+- Faculty and staff shall refrain from inviting guests to drive to campus for the purpose of walking, running or exercising.